AnimiVulpis/dotfiles/README.md

 - A `zshrc` file containg most of my configuration
 - A theme: `animivulpis.zsh-theme`
 - Some options that do not belong into the `.zshrc` file (IMHO)
+- For the **solarized dircolors** don't forget to use `setupsolarized dircolors.ansi-dark` at least once

 ### iTerm2